Wiener-Chaos Approach to Optimal Prediction: Concluding Remarks

 \section{Concluding Remarks}

-In this work we combined the Wiener chaos decomposition with the problem of linear prediction for Gaussian stationary-increment processes.
-This was done by considering a special basis for the Gaussian Hilbert space generated by the process, in which each basis element is either completely measurable with respect to the observations or independent of it.
-This special basis allows us to easily derive the chaos expansion of a random variable conditioned on the $\sigma$-field generated by the observations.
-The result is a chaos approach to prediction, which can be employed to derive an intuitive expression for the chaos expansion of the random variable with respect to the observations.
-Since the Wiener chaos has been found useful in describing solutions to stochastic differential equations \cite{new_sde, Hou06wienerchaos}, our approach has the potential of better understanding the dynamics of such stochastic systems when past observations of the sample path are given.
+In this work we combined the Wiener chaos decomposition with the problem of linear prediction for Gaussian stationary-increment processes to derive the chaos decomposition of a general non-linear function of the process conditioned on past realizations of the process.
+This decomposition is obtained by considering a special basis for the Gaussian Hilbert space generated by the process, in which each basis element is either completely measurable with respect to the observations or independent of it.
+This special basis has the property that each basis element is either measurable or independent with the $\sigma$-field generated by the observations.
+The result is a chaos approach to prediction, which can be employed to easily derive an expression for the chaos expansion of any non-linear function of the processes with respect to past observations. \\